| Name | Image | |

 Ensuring Technical SEO and Optimal Website Performance

 A well-structured website with fast loading speeds is crucial for both user satisfaction and SEO success.
-Regularly audit your site for issues like broken links, crawl errors, and mobile responsiveness.
+Regularly audit your Shopify store for issues like broken links, crawl errors, and mobile responsiveness.
+Tools like Shopify session recording can help you understand user behavior, identify potential issues, and ensure a smooth browsing experience.
+Additionally, consider integrating multipurpose apps to enhance functionality and performance, and remove any old apps that are no longer in use to streamline your store’s operations and improve load times.
 A technically sound website not only enhances the user experience but also minimizes the risk of penalties.

 Google should be providing you with about 70% of your website traffic, but if you’ve had a penalty against you, then you can sometimes see that number drop quickly.
 Don’t let that happen by not giving them a reason to issue a penalty against you.
 Don’t forget to use an SEO app to improve your website’s search results.